-Schedules for completion of academic milestones (preliminary examination, comprehensive examination, etc.) are described above for typical full-time students.
-Part-time students and Ph.D. students who already have an M.S. when they enter the program should consult with their academic advisors and/or the Director of Graduate Studies to develop individualized time-lines.
+Schedules for completion of academic milestones (qualifying examination, comprehensive examination, etc.) are described above for typical full-time students.
+Part-time students and Ph.D. students who already have an M.S. when they enter the program should consult with their academic advisors and/or the Director of Graduate Studies to develop individualized timelines.